Ross MacManus: Life and career

-Family
+Personal life

 MacManus married Lillian Alda Ablett in 1952; the couple later divorced.
 Their son Declan, better known as Elvis Costello, was born in 1954.
 With his second wife, Sara Thompson, a singer who died on 12 November 2011, he had four sons.
 One, Ronan, was lead singer in The BibleCode Sundays.
 MacManus was the father-in-law of Costello's wife, singer Diana Krall.

+Ross's father, Patrick Matthew McManus, (Note: Ross changed the spelling of his surname to MacManus early in his career as a musician.) known as Pat, was also a professional musician.
+From the age of eight, Pat was raised in an orphanage where he learned to play trumpet.
+He later played trumpet as an army bandsman, a ship's musician for the White Star Line, and an orchestra musician in music halls and in theatres showing silent films.
+Costello has said that Pat, being the first in the family to make a career in music, is the reason he himself is a musician.